Sky 2 (album): 1992 Freestyle Records CD (SKY CD 2)

 This version omits "Gavotte & Variations" and "Andante" from the original album.

 1992 Music Club CD (MCCD 078) & 1994 Nota Blu CD (9403201)

 This version contains all tracks from the original album, although "Scipio" has been faded out early, omitting some repeats, in order to fit the album onto one CD.

 1992 & 1993 Success CDs (22620CD / 16031CD)

 Largely follows the track list of the 1992 Freestyle Records CD, except all movements of "FIFO" are combined into one track, and some track lengths are slightly different.

 1994 Merlin Records CD

 Almost the same as the Success pressings, except for some minor track length differences, and the fact that the early fade edit of "Scipio" from the Music Club issue has been used.
-The Merlin Records cassette, released at the same time as this CD, however, contains the full album in its original track order, albeit still with the edited version of "Scipio" ("Tuba Smarties" is the last track on side one and "Ballet-Volta" is the first track on side two).
+The Merlin Records cassette, released at the same time as this CD, however, contains the full album in its original track order, albeit still with the edited version of "Scipio".